-That is the question Larry Clements, FCS Head of School, has been asked more than once by the heads of leading area independent, parochial, and public magnet high schools.
+That is the question our Head of School has been asked more than once by the heads of leading area independent, parochial, and public magnet high schools.
 We’ve been told FCS graduates stand out because they…

 Communicate verbally with confidence.

 Bring an interdisciplinary approach to learning.

 Work well in groups, as both leaders and collaborators.

 Show respect for peers as well as teachers.

 Advocate for moral issues in the larger community.

 An FCS graduate’s transition to high school begins years before in the supportive environment of FCS middle school.

 Along with being prepared academically, socially, and emotionally for high school, FCS students are prepared to make a good decision about which high school program is best for them.
 Starting in 7th grade, FCS partners with families to determine the right fit for each student’s skills, interests, needs, budget, location, and growth.
 Our high school support includes…